 The Time the USAAF Bombed an American City

-During the dead of winter, March 21st 1944; Miles City, Montana; local residents woke to their quaint little town being overrun and submerged by the rising frozen waters of the Yellowstone river.
-Ice jams were building quickly, raising the sub zero river water levels over 16 feet.
+During the dead of winter, on March 21st, 1944; in Miles City, Montana; local residents woke to their quaint little town being overrun and submerged by the rising frozen waters of the Yellowstone River.
+Ice jams were building quickly, raising the sub-zero river water levels by over 16 feet.
 As the blocks of ice, slush and freezing waters flooded into the city, residents were forced to flee their homes for safer grounds.

 .